I’ve written a popular post about Your First Renaissance Faire Costume but there is so much more to say about Renaissance Faire outfits.

 Since Renaissance Faires are family-friendly events, safety is essential.

 SOME Ren Faires allow play or fake weapons.
 You’ll want to check the website of the Faire you plan to attend.
 Weapons sold at faires typically are authentic looking but designed for costumes.
 Want to read more about the types of swords and dagger that were popular in the Renaissance, visit our post Renaissance Faire Costume Accessories.

 In any case, a fake sword or dagger is definitely a fun accessory and you can hang from your belt for rakish look.

 10. Horn Drinking Cup or Tankard

 More practical and fun things to add to your belt!
-Traditionally, horn drinking cups and tankards are used for ale or mead but you can drink whatever favorite beverage you’ll like.
-You’ll want to buy a souvenir at the fair, so perhaps a horn drinking cup will tickle your fancy.
+Traditionally, horn drinking cups and tankards were used for ale or mead but you can drink whatever favorite beverage you’ll like.
+You’ll want to buy a souvenir at the fair, so perhaps an artisan-made horn drinking cup or tankard will tickle your fancy.